 1 Manager, a Band 5 Governance Officer For Standards and 2 Guidelines, and a Band 7 Equipment Manager.
 There was 3 also the SAI team which initially included a Band 6 4 Governance Nurse and Band 5 Governance Officer 5 Administrative Support, and myself, until two recently 10:29 6 recruited Band 7 Governance Managers came into post in 7 March and May 2019.

-9 "My general role encompassed general oversight of incident reporting, complaints, Ombudsman complaints, 10 10.29 11 and action plans.
-It included the development of Trust 12 quidelines following recommendations from adverse 13 incidents, for example the Conscious Sedation 14 Gui del i ne.
+8 9 "My general role encompassed general oversight of 10 incident reporting, complaints, Ombudsman complaints, 10:29 11 and action plans.
+It included the development of Trust 12 guidelines following recommendations from adverse 13 incidents, for example the Conscious Sedation 14 Guideline.
 I was responsible for maintaining and 15 updating the directorate and divisional Risk Registers.
-10:29 16 The Corporate Risk Registers were managed the Trust 17 Board level.
+10:29 16 The Corporate Risk Registers were managed the Trust 17 Board Level.
 A report of the Risk Registers was 18 included in monthly governance papers for the Acute 19 Clinical Governance Meeting and for the Acute 20 Governance Meeting for each Assistant Director and 10:30 21 their relevant divisions.
-Within these governance 22 papers, a report on current complaints, including 23 Ombudsman complaints and any outstanding complaints, 24 was provided to ensure that the divisional Assistant 25 Directors were aware of any delays or backlogs in 10.30complaints processes."
-26

-28 Then you say:
+Within these governance 22 papers, a report on current complaints, including 23 Ombudsman complaints and any outstanding complaints, 24 was provided to ensure that the divisional Assistant 25 Directors were aware of any delays or backlogs in 10:30 26 complaints processes."
+27 28 Then you say: 29

-- "I was also involved in providing responses to the HSCB and RQLA as part of my assurance role." - So, a pretty broad remit.
-In relation to the Risk Registers, were you responsible for populating the Risk 10:30 Registers with information, or what precisely was your role? - 8 So, I was there -- the Risk Registers were populated by Α. the operational teams.
-What would happen is they would 9 come to me and say I need this added on to the Risk 10 10.31 11 Register, so my team would add them on to the Risk 12 Register for them.
+1 "I was also involved in providing responses to the HSCB 2 and RQIA as part of my assurance role."
+3 4 So, a pretty broad remit.
+In relation to the Risk 5 Registers, were you responsible for populating the Risk 10:30 6 Registers with information, or what precisely was your 7 role?
+8 Α. So, I was there the Risk Registers were populated by 9 the operational teams.
+What would happen is they would 10 come to me and say I need this added on to the Risk 10:31 11 Register, so my team would add them on to the Risk 12 Register for them.
 But they needed updated, they 13 needed reviewed.
 So, my role was to go and say this is 14 your Risk Register, where are we at with this risk?
 15 What are mitigations in place to reduce the risk?
-What 10:31 16 are you doing about improving the situation or how are 17 we moving this forward? - 18

-19A risk can't stay on a Risk Register and nothing20happening with them.
-There has to be an action, if you 10:3121know what I mean, to follow through.
-It can't sit22there forever and hope that somebody is looking at it.23It needs to be reviewed, somebody needs could be24constantly reviewing it.

-- 25 39 Q. And was that you? - A. Yeah.
-Well, I was going to them and saying -- I was going to, say, the assistant directors and saying where are we at with this risk; is it still a risk; have you put mitigations in place; have they been resolved?
+What 10:31 16 are you doing about improving the situation or how are 17 we moving this forward?
+18 19 A risk can't stay on a Risk Register and nothing 20 happening with them.
+There has to be an action, if you 10:31 21 know what I mean, to follow through.
+It can't sit 22 there forever and hope that somebody is looking at it.
+23 It needs to be reviewed, somebody needs could be 24 constantly reviewing it.
+25 39 Q. And was that you?
+10:31 26 Α. Yeah.
+Well, I was going to them and saying I was 27 going to, say, the assistant directors and saying where 28 are we at with this risk; is it still a risk; have you 29 put mitigations in place; have they been resolved?